Depression: Stop Negative Thoughts

 I feel bad that I didn't get as big a raise as I wanted.
 But there may have been reasons that had nothing to do with me.
 I'll talk to my supervisor to see if there is anything I can do to get a bigger raise next time.

-How can a daily journal help you have more positive thoughts?
+How can a daily journal help you have more accurate, rational thoughts?

 It makes you aware of your self-talk and can help you come up with helpful thoughts to correct an irrational thought.

-Writing in the journal every day will help positive thinking come naturally to you.
+Writing in the journal every day will help healthy thinking come naturally to you.

-Now that you have read this information, you are ready to practice positive thinking to help cope with depression.
+Now that you have read this information, you are ready to practice healthy thinking to help cope with depression.

 eMedicineHealth Medical Reference from Healthwise